EricssonResearch/Blind-Cache-Drafts/draft-thomson-http-scd.md

 the identity of numerous resources and the location of the any out-of-band content for those resources.

+Nonetheless, confidentiality protection MUST be used to prevent cross-origin theft of confidential data (see {{sec-cors}}).

 # Resource Map {#map}